gbinal/p-o-d.github.com/faq.md

 ### How long will I have to wait to get a response to my suggested change (i.e., pull request)?

 Release cycles vary from repo to repo.
-Check out the readme file of the repo where you submitted a pull request to see how often code pushes and updates are done.
+See the README file within the repo where you submitted a pull request to see how often code pushes and updates are done.

 ## IRM Strategic Plans